Here’s What You Need to Do When Water Heater Expansion Tank Leaking

 Is a Leaking Expansion Tank Dangerous?

 No doubt.
-Modern homes depend on hot water systems, so problems with them can be unpleasant.
+Modern homes depend on hot water systems, so their problems can be unpleasant.
 A water heater’s expansion tank is crucial, yet leaks occasionally occur.
-So what does it indicate if you discover a leak in your water heater expansion tank?
+So, what does it indicate if you discover a leak in your water heater expansion tank?

 water heater expansion tank leaking